slinkp/inheritance_talk/slides.rst

   design.

-  I work here in NY at Percolate, there are a bunch of us here today and yes we are hiring... we have a booth, come talk to us if you're looking for work.
-We're a PyGotham gold sponsor as well!
+  I work here in NY at Percolate, there are a bunch of us here today and yes we are hiring...
+  We're a PyGotham gold sponsor as well! we have a booth in the food area, come talk to us if you're looking for work or just curious what we do.

   TODO percolate logos

 ----

-Intro: What is this talk and who is it for?
+Intro: What is this talk?
 ===========================================

-* how things accidentally get worse
+* how things accidentally get worse over time

 * one basic principle of design: *favor composition over inheritance*